What is Conditional Access?

 Security is a top concern for organizations using the cloud.
 A key aspect of cloud security is identity and access when it comes to managing your cloud resources.
 In a mobile-first, cloud-first world, users can access your organization's resources using a variety of devices and apps from anywhere.
 As a result of this, just focusing on who can access a resource is not sufficient anymore.
 To master the balance between security and productivity, you also need to factor how a resource is accessed into an access control decision.
-With Azure AD conditional access, you can address this requirement.
-Conditional access is a capability of Azure Active Directory.
-With conditional access, you can implement automated access control decisions for accessing your cloud apps that are based on conditions.
+With Azure Active Directory (Azure AD) Conditional Access, you can address this requirement.
+Conditional Access is a capability of Azure Active Directory.
+With Conditional Access, you can implement automated access control decisions for accessing your cloud apps that are based on conditions.

 In a mobile-first, cloud-first world, Azure Active Directory enables single sign-on to devices, apps, and services from anywhere.
 With the proliferation of devices (including BYOD), work off corporate networks, and third-party SaaS apps, you are faced with two opposing goals:

 - Empower users to be productive wherever and whenever

 - Protect the corporate assets at any time